The Possible Types of Wills in Montgomery County, Pennsylvania

 - Joint Wills allow two persons, usually spouses, to sign a single will.
 Typically these wills give all assets to the surviving person in the trust and then document states where the remainder will pass at the survivor’s death.
 Usually, the terms cannot be changed after the first person’s death.

 Some other types of wills include:

-- Holographic will, which describes a handwritten, unwitnessed will.
-Most states do not recognize holographic wills because of they tend to create ligation over the testator’s intent, but the Montgomery County Register of Wills will accept a correctly executed Montgomery County holographic will.
+- A holographic will, which describes a handwritten, unwitnessed will.
+Most states do not recognize holographic wills.
+Holographic wills tend to create ligation over the testator’s intent.
+But, the Montgomery County Register of Wills will accept a correctly executed Montgomery County holographic will.